MadihDev/asset-access-control/ARCHITECTURE.md

   - Supervisor/Admin: can monitor all users, locks, and keys by city and by location
 - Enforcement:
   - Role checks are applied in middleware (e.g., `requireManagerOrAbove`, `requireAdmin`)
-  - City scope: filter queries by `cityId` derived from user context or request
+  - Tenant scope: filter queries by `projectCityId` (preferred) derived from JWT or request; fallback to `cityId` during migration
-  - UI honors scope by showing only allowed locations/locks and management actions
+  - UI honors scope by showing only allowed locations/locks and management actions within the tenant

 ### Contracts, Edge Cases, and Success Criteria

 Contracts:

-- Login request: `{ username, password, cityId }` → 200 OK with tokens and user profile; 401 for invalid creds/city
+- Login request: `{ username, password, project, city }` → 200 OK with tokens and user profile + tenant; 401 for invalid creds/tenant
+- Project list: `GET /api/project` → `{ success, data: Project[] }`
-- City list: `GET /api/city` → `{ success, data: City[] }`
+- City list (by project): `GET /api/city?project=...` → `{ success, data: City[] }`
-- Dashboard request: accepts `cityId` and returns filtered stats and lists
+- Dashboard request: accepts `projectCityId` and returns filtered stats and lists

 Edge cases:

-- City is inactive → block login
+- Project or City inactive → block login
+- City not linked to Project (no `ProjectCity` row) → invalid tenant
-- User not assigned to the given city → invalid credentials
+- User not assigned to the given tenant → invalid credentials
 - Key expired mid-session → subsequent access attempts denied; UI updates via WebSocket
 - Lock offline → access attempts may return device error; dashboard reflects status

 Success criteria:

-- User can log in only when selecting their correct city and valid credentials
+- User can log in only when selecting their correct project + city and valid credentials
-- Post-login, user sees only their city’s assigned location(s)
+- Post-login, user sees only their tenant’s assigned location(s)
 - Dashboard reflects “Active Users/Locks/Keys” with near real-time updates
 - Admin can revoke/reassign keys; revoked/expired keys are enforced immediately